Expanded Access to Amicus Investigational Drugs

 The Amicus Handling Expanded Access Request Team (HEART) must confirm that:

-- The unapproved Amicus product is under investigation in a clinical study, or the patient does not qualify for that study, or all clinical trials of the product have been completed.
+- The unapproved Amicus product is an investigational product and is currently under investigation in a clinical study, and/or the patient does not qualify for that study, or all clinical trials of the product have been completed.

 - Sufficient clinical safety and efficacy data in humans with the disease are available and such data, including appropriate dose, indicate that the potential benefits of Expanded Access of the investigational product outweigh any known or potential risks, as determined by Amicus and the treating physician or qualified HCP.